ksaaskil/introduction-to-property-based-testing/README.md

 ## Targeted property-based testing

 Some notes below for preparing to demo targeted PBT.
+More complete examples in Elixir can be found in [./elixir-propcheck/test](https://github.com/ksaaskil/introduction-to-property-based-testing/tree/master/elixir-propcheck/test).

 ### Targeted property-based testing